Pacific Fleet (Russia): Recent events

+In addition, the Pacific Fleet's amphibious capabilities will be modernized in the mid-latter 2020s through the acquisition of one or more of the Ivan Gren-class landing ships and possibly one of the new Ivan Rogov-class helicopter assault ships.
+These plans coincided with a seeming broader intent to expand all Russian naval infantry brigades into division-sized formations.
+In the Pacific, the combined expansion of the strength of the naval infantry and the fleet's amphibious shippping would enhance Russian power projection capabilities; though all of these plans await the outcome of the Russo-Ukraine War.

-While existing ballistic-missile submarine production will fully replace and increase numbers of SSBNs in the Pacific Fleet, it is unclear that the production of the Yasen-class vessels, and potential follow-on models, will be sufficient to replace aging older nuclear attack and cruise missile submarines on a one-for-one basis.
+While existing ballistic-missile submarine production has fully replaced and increased numbers of SSBNs in the Pacific Fleet, it is unclear that the production of the Yasen-class vessels, and potential follow-on models, will be sufficient to replace aging older nuclear attack and cruise missile submarines on a one-for-one basis.
 Reports suggest that Russian third-generation nuclear submarines have not been modernized to a level to avoid block obsolescence before 2030.
-The 2016 decision to add six new "Improved Kilo"-class conventionally-powered submarines to the fleet may be partly designed to mitigate such a gap.
+The 2016 decision to add six new "Improved Kilo"-class conventionally-powered submarines to the fleet (all of which were commissioned by 2025) may be partly designed to mitigate such a gap.

 2008 submarine accident

 An accident aboard Nerpa, a nuclear-powered attack submarine doing a test run during sea trials in the Sea of Japan on 8 November 2008, killed more than 20 people, marking the worst submarine disaster since Kursk sank in 2000.

 Nerpa was an Akula-class submarine belonging to the Pacific Fleet.
 Its construction began in 1991, but was delayed due to lack of funding.